unKNOWN-G/Projects/Google-bot/README.txt

-    4            19-03-2021             Modified the code in a Function call format 5            19-03-2021             Changed a Bug to get only H3 element results 6            20-03-2021             Added Code to get Youtube Search Results too(Top Relavent) 7            21-03-2021             Added code to search in google scholar
+    4            19-03-2021             Modified the code in a Function call format 5            19-03-2021             Changed a Bug to get only H3 element results 6            20-03-2021             Added Code to get Youtube Search Results too(Top Relavent) 7            21-03-2021             Added code to search in google scholar to get top n results

 Advancements that should be made